-Shingu is an ancient city that first appeared as a place name in the 8th century in the book Kumano Kannomura.
-It is said that around 2200 years ago, Jofuku, a Chinese wise man who served the First Qin Emperor of China, came to Shingu after being ordered to search for the elixir of life.
+Shingu is an ancient city that first appeared in the 8th century book "Kumano Kannomura".
+It is said that around 2200 years ago, Jofuku, a Chinese scholar who served the First Qin Emperor of China, came to Shingu after being ordered to search for the elixir of life.

 The Kumano Sanzan were important and sacred places to the Japanese imperial court.
 In the 9th-12th centuries, stewards were appointed to oversee the shrines.
 From the Heian era (794-1185) to the Kamakura period (1185-1333), the retired Emperor and the aristocracy made the Kumano pilgrimage, visiting the area to pray at the three Grand Shrines.
 Shingu, where Kumano Hayatama Taisha Grand Shrine is located, prospered as a result of the pilgrimage's popularity.

 Starting from the beginning of the Edo Period, whaling became commonplace in Shingu, and a series of stories related to the whaling culture of the area, Kujira to Tomo ni Ikiru or Life with Whales, were recognized by the Agency of Cultural Affairs and registered as a Japanese Heritage piece in 2016.
 In the Meiji era (1868-1912), Shingu was well known for its production of cedar and cypress lumber.
 As the largest city in Kumano it was the cultural center of the area and is the birthplace of several modern writers and other notables, including Haruo Sato and Isaku Nishimura.